braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 In the 14th century, the French philosopher Jean Buridan (c.
 1300–1358) refined Ibn Sina’s Mayl into the theory of Impetus.
 Buridan made a crucial modification that bridged the gap to modern mechanics: he argued that Impetus was a permanent quality (res permanens).
 Unlike Ibn Sina, who thought it might self-dissipate, Buridan argued that impetus would stay in the body forever unless opposed by external resistance (air friction) or gravity.

 This was the intellectual tipping point.
-Buridan wrote, “If a mover sets a body in motion, he implants into it a certain impetus… which moves the body in the direction in which the mover set it in motion.”
+Buridan wrote, “If a mover sets a body in motion, he implants into it a certain impetus.. which moves the body in the direction in which the mover set it in motion.”
 He explicitly linked this to the rotation of the heavens, suggesting that God gave the planets an initial impetus at Creation, and since there is no friction in space, they have been spinning ever since.
 This paved the way for celestial mechanics, removing the need for angels to push the planets.
 The “Ultimate It” of motion was no longer a force being constantly applied, but a quantity conserved.

 :::info[Synopsis: The Islamic Synthesis and the Birth of Inertia] Through Philoponus → Ibn Sina (mayl) → Buridan (impetus permanens) → al-Biruni’s defence of Earth’s rotation, the Aristotelian horror vacui and antiperistasis were dismantled.
 Ashʿarite occasionalism introduced discrete instants and denied intrinsic causality: a theological move that nevertheless furnished the conceptual template for quantum discreteness.